 In order to stop the air from escaping the space between adjacent vanes, there can be some oil lubrication to act as a sealant between the vanes and the housing.
 But of course, oil-free designs are available.

 An oil-lubricated rotary vane compressor works via the following principles:

-- Firstly, air is drawn in to the compressor through the intake valve.
+Firstly, the air is drawn into the compressor through the intake valve.

 The lubricant within rotary vane compressors is circulated by the differential air pressure (i.e. no lubricant pump is required).
 It passes through an air-blast lubricant cooler and filter before being returned to the compressor.

 The airflow within the system is regulated by a built-in modulation system.

 Rotary Vane Compressor Application

 Rotary vane technology is used in the list above.
 As one of the oldest types of air compressors, they have a wide array of applications.
 With advancements in rotary vane compressor technology, they work very efficiently with fewer pulsations in the flow and therefore less noise.

 Within the agriculture industry, rotary vane compressors serve a vast variety of functions.
 They supply massive amounts of continuous compressed air for applications such as operating farm equipment, planting produce, or material conveying.